bloodrabbit/blog/source/2016-09-28-we-re-hiring-infrastructure-automation-engineer.html.markdown

 ##About Bitrise

 Bitrise is a Continuous Integration and Delivery platform focusing on mobile development.
 We help developers to automate their every-day tasks so they can go back to building great apps and have more time for their ideas.
 We'd like to create an ecosystem for software developers which they can use to build, test and distribute their apps in a way that it feels natural and fun.
-We take being open very seriously and we love to automate everything possible.
+We take being open very seriously and we love to automate everything!

 ##Why you should join